5 habits of highly responsible credit card users

 As a responsible credit card user, it’s important to stay on top of your credit card statements.
 Checking in every month will help you to avoid fees and any other hidden charges that can sneak up on you.
 It also allows you to take care of the balance before it becomes too large, which in turn saves you money.

-The statement also provides helpful information about transactions that have been posted in order for you to review for accuracy.
+The statement also provides helpful information about transactions that have been posted for you to review for accuracy.
 Checking your credit card statement often is an easy habit to get into and one that could save you thousands by spotting errant transactions early.

 5. Take advantage of the perks